acazau/voice-to-text-mcp/README.md

 ## Development

-The implementation provides a complete voice-to-text MCP server with advanced voice command recognition.
+The implementation provides a complete voice-to-text MCP server with keyboard controls and configurable commands.
 Future enhancements could include:

 1. **Audio Format Support** - Support for MP3, OGG, and other formats
 2. **Streaming Transcription** - Real-time transcription as audio is captured
 3. **Multi-language Models** - Automatic language detection
 4. **Configuration API** - Runtime configuration of audio devices and models
-5. **Advanced Voice Commands** - Support for more complex voice interactions and custom phrases
-6. **Voice Command Training** - Custom voice command recognition training

 ## System Requirements